-It’s hard to think of the Christmas tree, the centerpiece of holiday decorations for many American families, as a bio-degradable natural resource.
+It's hard to think of the Christmas tree — the centerpiece of holiday decorations for many families — as a biodegradable natural resource.

 But the 350 million balsam firs, Douglas-firs, Fraser firs, noble firs, Scotch pines, Virginia pines, white pines and the smattering of other holiday favorites that are growing on tree farms in all 50 states and Canada create green belts that provide unseen gifts during the four to 15 years it takes them to reach a harvestable size.

 They are often on land that won't support food crops and they serve numerous beneficial functions such as protecting water supplies, helping to sustain wildlife, absorbing carbon dioxide and other gases and emitting significant amounts of fresh oxygen, according to The National Christmas Tree Association (NCTA).

 Christmas trees can also help sustain the environment long after the 33 million people who the U.S. Environmental Protection Agency says buy them each year have taken off the lights and decorations.
 Homeowners can easily recycle them into any residential landscape in a variety of ways.

-You don’t need a large, expensive chipper or shredder to turn your tree into mulch.
-Loppers and small hand shears will work just fine.
+You don't need a large, expensive chipper or shredder to turn your tree into mulch.
+Loppers and small hand shears work just fine.

 - Cut off the branches at the trunk and trim them into sizes to fit your growing space.
 Use them as a groundcover to protect marginally hardy perennials or early bloomers that could be damaged or killed by a late frost.
-The branches are especially effective when placed on straw or other mulch applied in the fall because they add an extra layer of insulation.
+The branches are especially effective when placed on straw or the mulch you applied in the fall because they add an extra layer of insulation.

-Be careful not to apply the branches too thickly.
-When they start decomposing they will pull nitrogen from the soil, which could impact the growth of the plants they helped insulate during the winter.
+- Be careful not to apply the branches too thickly.
+When they start decomposing, they'll pull nitrogen from the soil, which could impact the growth of the plants they helped insulate during the winter.

 - Cut the thinnest branches into very short pieces (two inches or less) and sprinkle them into mulched paths.
 As you walk through the winter garden, these sprigs will release their fragrance in the same manner as low-growing herbs release their distinctive aromas when planted between stepping stones.